FedyCCodes/XCTE/README.md

     // when it receives a callback

     XCTECommunicationsController.runCommunications(name: (message.name as?
 String)!, data: (message.body as?
 String)!, webView: webView)
-    // it runs it with the name and message
+    // It runs it with the name and message

   }